 The next morning we were off to enjoy the best of San Juan del Sur’s day-time activities.
 As it turned out, there was no shortage of them.

-Without a doubt, the thing to do in San Juan del Sur is to spend a day (or a few days) checking out the beaches just outside of town.
+Without a doubt, one of the best things to do in San Juan del Sur, Nicaragua is to spend a day (or a few days) checking out the beaches just outside of town.
 Don’t be fooled by the beauty of Playa San Juan del Sur, that’s not the best of it.

-Return tickets to and from those beaches will set you back by $5-10 per person, but, of course, the flexibility to come and go as you please isn’t quite there when you rely on shuttle busses.
-We considered it, but opted for a different option.
+Return tickets to and from those beaches will set you back by $5-10 USD per person, but, of course, the flexibility to come and go as you please isn’t quite there when you rely on shuttle buses.
+We considered it but opted for a different option.

 Renting an ATV/Scooter

 Playa Majagual was the most off the beaten path of the 3 beaches.
-There was hardly anyone there, but the little restaurant at the end of the beach serve cold beers, snacks, and offered a great view of the ocean.
+There was hardly anyone there, but the little restaurant at the end of the beach serves cold beers, snacks, and offered a great view of the ocean.
 It was a great place for swimming (quick drop off, we love those), but had absolutely no surf.
-That was ok by us.
+That was ok with us.

 Hike to the Christ of Mercy Statue

 We got back from the beaches just in time to hike up to the Christ of Mercy Statue for sunset.
-I wasn’t in the mood for a proper hike (to be honest we were all a bit burned out after a day of beaching), but luckily “the hike” was a rather manageable ascent up a fully paved road that took no longer than 20 mins.
+Luckily “the hike” was a rather manageable ascent up a fully paved road that took no longer than 20 mins.
 No hiking shoes required!
-(That’s my kind of hike!)

 The view from the top was spectacular!
 The statue overlooked the entire Playa San Juan del Sur, the marina, and the nearby hills.